macielti/microsservice-template/README.md

-# net.clojars.macielti/common-clj
+# Lein Templates for `net.clojars.macielti`

 ## Usage

 If you want to create a new project, use the following command:

-`lein new net.clojars.macielti/common-clj <project name>`
+`lein new net.clojars.macielti/microservice your-new-project-name`

 ## License